 - Contact hours

-- lectures/tutorials: 2 hours per fortnight; field trips/case study work: 2 hours per fortnight
+- lectures/Practical Classes: 2 hours per fortnight; field trips/case study work: 2 hours per fortnight

 - Unit Outline

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.